 - How do you see the use of technology in your institution evolving?

-The cultural sector in Denmark is becoming more progressive, and in the government context in which I work, digitization has been a big focus area over the last decade.
+The cultural sector in Denmark is becoming more progressive, and in the government context in which I work, digitization and digital collections have been a big focus area over the last decade.
 The potential is becoming more and more interesting.

 Technology is also playing a bigger part in our daily work.
 Traditionally, technology has been used mainly in our administrative efforts and citizen services in order to have smoother processing and clearer communication with users and citizens.
 This is fortunately changing a bit, and there is starting to be a bigger focus on communication initiatives.
 This elevates the importance of opening up our data, as it is required to meet the public where they are: on social media, at the institutions, and in public spaces.

 In the Danish Ministry of Culture there is currently a focus on working with data-based statistics and analytics in all areas of the administration to support better evidence-based policies as well as to provide counseling to the cultural sector.
 This is also a current focus area for my work with art in public spaces, which again stresses the need for an informed data structure.

 - What is the one change you’ve made at your institution that has had the biggest impact?